mat90hub/syncreadings/doc/98_notes_on_extending_methods.md

 The recommended way to do it is as below:

-- searching the new features in the keys of ``kwargs`` and retrieve them with ``pop`` method.
-This allow to be sure, the initialisation with this parameters won't be done twice.
+- searching the new features in the keys of ``kwargs`` and retrieve them with ``pop`` method, which second parameter is the default value.
+The ``pop`` command assures these parameters won't be used twice in the initialisation process.
 - initialize the rest of the parameters at the end with the method ``super().__init__`` which is launching the initialisation of the ancestor
 - perform the other action